 As the size of newspaper comics decreased, starting during World War II and continuing through the years, so too did the visual scope of Fisher’s page continue to narrow.
 First reduced to a Sunday half-page, it eventually became a claustrophobic third-page.
 In the process, many of the unique aspects of Right Around Home—from the innovative perspectives to the vivid characterizations—were stifled.

-Fisher drew Right Around Home until his death on October 6, 1951, after which his assistant, Bob Vittur, managed the strip with assistance from King Features’ bullpen stalwart Stan Randal until its end on May 2, 1965.
+Fisher drew Right Around Home until his death in 1951, after which his assistant, Bob Vittur, managed the strip with assistance from King Features’ bullpen stalwart Stan Randal until its end on May 2, 1965.
 During its height, Right Around Home achieved a perfect blend of wholesome, energetic fun and masterful compositions.
 It remains an endearing snapshot of a moment in time, modestly asserting no superiority to preceding or subsequent times; a warm, Midwestern affirmation of humanity.
 In the funny pages, at least, Dudley Fisher proved that you can go home again.